Understanding Your Pathology Report: Colon Cancer

 - Lymph nodes: this indicates how many lymph nodes were tested and how many have cancer cells in them.

-- Margins: the pathologist looks at the edges of the sample to be sure there is no cancer cells near the edge or extending beyond.
+- Margins: the pathologist looks at the edges of the sample to be sure there are no cancer cells near the edge or extending beyond.

 - Diagnosis: based on all information above, the pathologist gives a diagnosis.